 In 2010, the SEAP standard is still under development.
-Its relationship with other IVOA standard is expected to be similar to other Simple DAL protocols, but this still needs to be confirmed.
+Its relationship with other IVOA standards is expected to be similar to other Simple DAL protocols, but this still needs to be confirmed.

-As most of the IVOA Data Access Protocol, SEAP makes use of VOTable for metadata exchange, STC, UCD, Utypes and Units for metadata description.
+As with most of the IVOA Data Access Protocols, SEAP is expected to use of VOTable for metadata exchange, STC, UCD, Utypes and Units for metadata description.